 Three quarters of Mays Hill Precinct was used as a golf course from 1957 to 2015 which limited public access and use.
-The remainder of the Precinct also includes the Mays Hill and Park Parade Gatehouses, grassed areas used by local schools and sporting groups.
-Currently there are limited pedestrian routes and no recreational facilities and amenities in the Precinct such as picnic areas, playgrounds, and toilets.
+The remainder of the Precinct included grassed areas used as sporting fields and the Mays Hill and Park Parade Gatehouses.
+Currently there are limited pedestrian routes and no recreational facilities or amenities in the Precinct such as picnic areas, playgrounds and toilets.

 The closure of the golf course and the relocation of the Parramatta War Memorial Swimming Centre to Mays Hill Precinct provides an opportunity for the Precinct to transform into an active urban parkland with better connectivity to the core Park in the north.

 Protection of heritage views and community recreation opportunities are key considerations in the planning process.